peterkuma/peterkuma.net/_presentation/kuma_et_al_2018b/index.md

   and reanalyses.pdf
 file_size: 14303188
 doc_image: doc.png
-place: New Zealand Hydrological Society & Meteorological Society of New Zealand Joint Conference, Christchurch, New Zealand, 4-7 December 2018
+conference: New Zealand Hydrological Society & Meteorological Society of New Zealand Joint Conference, Christchurch, New Zealand, 4-7 December 2018
 abstract: <p>Current general circulation models are affected by biases in simulated clouds in the Southern Ocean (SO) which are despite some recent progress are still